-The major consists of a minimum of 60 credits selected in consultation with one of the program directors or an advisor in the Department of Government.
-No more than fifty percent of the required units for any particular component of the international relations major (i.e., government, economics, history) can be satisfied through off-campus programs.
+The major consists of a minimum of 48 credits selected in consultation with one of the program committee members or a faculty member in one of the departments that contribute to the international relations major.
+No more than 50 percent of the required units for any particular component of the international relations major (i.e., government, economics, history) can be satisfied through off-campus programs.
 Credits earned by international relations majors through the Washington Semester program are subject to this limitation.

 Majors are required to complete the equivalent of a fourth semester of a foreign language at the college level.
 Participation in an off-campus study program is strongly encouraged and usually can be scheduled for the junior or senior year.
 Students who wish to pursue a minor in economics, history, or foreign language should contact the program director.

-Because government courses are an integral part of the international relations major, students are not permitted to major in both government and international relations.
+Because Political Science courses are an integral part of the international relations major, students are not permitted to major in both political science and international relations.